marcobambini/gravity/README.md

 **Gravity** supports procedural programming, object-oriented programming, functional programming and data-driven programming.
 Thanks to built-in bind method it can also be used as a prototype-based programming language.

+**Gravity** has been developed from scratch for the <a href="http://creolabs.com" target="_blank">Creo</a> project in order to offer an easy way to write portable code for the iOS and Android platforms.
+It is written in portable C code that can be compiled in any platform using a C99 compiler.
+VM code is about 2K lines long, multipass compiler code is about 3K lines and shared code is about 2K lines.
+Compiler and virtual machine together add less than 200KB to the executable size in a 64bit system.

 ## How Gravity code looks like

 ```swift